cyb3rxp/awesome-soc/soar.md

 * Automatically retrieve the history of SIRP tickets for an user and/or endpoint, that is associated to a new SIRP ticket.
 * Automatically query AD or the assets management solution, for artefact enrichment (user, endpoint, IP, application, etc.).

+### ML / LLM

+NB : The above scenarios can be supported by machine learning / LLM capabilities, aiming at helping the analyst by suggesting him/her next steps of the detection phase.

 ## My recommendations for detection (artefacts investigation):